awsdocs/aws-cloudformation-user-guide/doc_source/quickref-autoscaling.md

 ## Auto Scaling Group with Notifications<a name="scenario-as-notification"></a>

 This example shows an [AWS::AutoScaling::AutoScalingGroup](aws-properties-as-group.md) resource that sends Amazon SNS notifications when the specified events take place\.
 The `NotificationConfigurations` property specifies the SNS topic where AWS CloudFormation sends a notification and the events that will cause AWS CloudFormation to send notifications\.
-When the events specified by `NotificationTypes` occur, AWS CloudFormation will send a notification to the SNS topic specified by `TopicARN`\.
+When the events specified by `NotificationTypes` occur, AWS CloudFormation will send a notification to the SNS topic specified by `TopicArn`\.
 In this example, AWS CloudFormation sends a notification to the SNS topic topic1 when the `autoscaling:EC2_INSTANCE_LAUNCH` and `autoscaling:EC2_INSTANCE_LAUNCH_ERROR` events occur\.

 ### JSON<a name="quickref-autoscaling-example-4.json"></a>